Monash Laboratory for Experimental Economics

 The Clayton-based lab has 27 computers and is run by Monash Business School's Department of Economics.
-MonLEE is located on the 9th floor of the Menzies Building, in the east wing.
+MonLEE is located on level 9 in the east wing of the Menzies Building.
 Our subject pool exceeds 2,000 individuals with a diversity of age, nationality, degrees, and backgrounds.

 Experimental and behavioural economics